JakubParmenion/Automation/README.md

 ## Output
+o	You should design a set of BDD test scenarios that test the functionality of the controls in the application under test. o In completing your test please submit a pull request to the above repository.
+  We are unable to accept a response to the code test in any way other than through a pull request in the repository detailed above.
-o	You should design a set of BDD test scenarios that test the functionality of the controls in the application under test. o	The scenarios should exist in a single feature file that you add into the solution. o	You should implement an automated test framework that the Step Definitions you create use to exercise the user interface. o	It should be possible to compile the solution into which you add the test framework and scenarios.
+  We cannot accept any form of compressed files due to information security implications. o	The scenarios should exist in a single feature file that you add into the solution. o	You should implement an automated test framework that the Step Definitions you create use to exercise the user interface. o	It should be possible to compile the solution into which you add the test framework and scenarios.